nobu-maeda/n3xb/specs/maker-note/maker-note.md

 ## Identification

-A n3xB Maker Order Note is a Nostr *Aribtrary custom app data* ([NIP-78](https://github.com/nostr-protocol/nips/blob/master/78.md)) note, and as such can be identified by a `kind` value of `30078` and a a tag value of `n3xb-maker-order` for tag name `#d`.
+A n3xB Maker Order Note is a Nostr *Aribtrary custom app data* ([NIP-78](https://github.com/nostr-protocol/nips/blob/master/78.md)) note, and as such can be identified by a `kind` value of `30078`, a tag value of `n3xb` for tag name `#d`, and a tag value of `maker-order` for tag name `#k`.

-A specific trade for an earmarked lot of liquidity represented by one or more Maker Order Note shall be assigned a unique 32-bytes lowercase hex Trade-UUID as value for tag name `#i`.
+A specific trade for an earmarked lot of liquidity represented by one or more Maker Order Note shall be assigned a unique but randomly generated 32-bytes lowercase hex Trade-UUID as value for tag name `#i`.
 This is especially important if a Maker wants the same lot of liquidity to be takable by Takers through multiple Maker Order Notes, of which each allows for different sets of parameters with different Trade Engines specified.

 ## Pre-Defined Tags